sea-grass/dotfiles/README.md

 mkdir dots/bash
 ```

-Now, all of the commands added to this section will be run by the repo's `init.bash` script.
+Now, all of the commands added to this section will be run by the repo's `src/cmd.zig` script.

 ## Command Execution